Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

 All messages received by my phone were also pushed to the watch.
-I could read these messages and delete them from both devices, using the smartwatch.
-This, I found to be extremely convenient.
+I could read these messages and delete them from both devices using the smartwatch.
+I found this to be extremely convenient.

 The Wear24 came with several selectable watch faces.
 I downloaded a number of free ones and purchased, quite inexpensively, a few more.
 My favorite is the Forecast V2 from Watchmaker.
 It provides battery status, weather information, date, and time.
 At the bottom, it can note either the wearer’s location, amounts of steps taken that day, or a guess of how many calories he has burned.